 Thanks very much for any tip.

-/ November 24, 2008sorry about that the html got invisible, I mean a typical html comment
+sorry about that the html got invisible, I mean a typical html comment 🙂

 On line 31 of lib/shortcodes.php, you’d just change the $out variable to whatever you want it to output.
 This file will override the shortcode that the button puts in.